 ALGIERS, Jan 21, 2013 (AFP) –

-Two days after Algerian forces ended a hostage crisis at a desert gas plant, the exact toll of those killed in the bloodbath remained unknown Monday, amid fears the total number of hostages who died could reach 50.
+Two days after Algerian forces ended a hostage crisis at a desert gas plant, the exact toll of those killed in the bloodbath remained unknown Monday, while a television report identified two of the captors as Canadians.

 The interior ministry had on Saturday reported that 23 foreign and Algerian hostages and 32 Islamist captors were killed during the four-day siege of the In Amenas gas plant in the deep Sahara desert.

 The announcement was made soon after Algerian special forces had stormed the facility, ending the crisis.

 But Algeria’s private Ennahar television reported that 25 bodies were discovered at the plant on Sunday, while French daily El-Watan gave a toll of 30 hostages found dead at the site the same day.